 Nominating Editors and Reviewers

-Authors should select the Senior Editor they wish to handle their paper.
-Note that the Editor-in-Chief may also play the role of a senior editor in this process.
+Authors should select the Senior Editor they wish to handle their paper and nominate a suitable backup.
+Note that the Editor-in-Chief may also can play the role of a SE in this process.
 Authors may also nominate possible reviewers, usually, but not always, selected from among the Editorial Board.
 If you choose to nominate someone who is not on the Editorial Board, please provide his or her e-mail address.

-The nominees for senior editor and reviewers must have no conflict of interest with any of the authors of the paper being submitted.
+The nominees for SE and reviewers must have no conflict of interest with any of the authors of the paper being submitted.
 A conflict of interest includes, but is not limited to, situations where the nominee is any of the following:

 - An author's student or former student.

 - An author's academic advisor or former advisor.

 - Someone who has co-authored with an author during the past five years.